 There’s a simple solution to help babies sleep when temperatures soar.
-Babies find it hard to sleep during hot weather, and the UK has been experiencing heatwaves and record temperatures so far this summer, with more hot weather forecast.
-This can make it hard knowing how to dress your baby on hot nights.
+Babies find it hard to sleep during hot weather, so weather you’re away from home on a hot holiday or in the UK which has been experiencing heatwaves and record temperatures so far this summer it can make it hard knowing how to dress your baby on hot nights.
 Leaving them in just a nappy means they could wake later as night temperatures drop and they get cold.
 Plus, for many babies, the process of getting into their sleeping bag acts as an important sleep cue and can be hugely comforting.

 Choosing sleeping bags made from 100% natural fabrics will be the safest choice for reducing the risk of overheating.
 Natural fabrics are much more breathable and allow for greater temperature control than their synthetic counterparts.

 Unfortunately, the most popular filling for baby sleeping bags is polyester wadding.
 Polyester impairs the body’s natural ability to regulate temperature and can very quickly cause overheating.
 All sleeping bags sold with polyester inside will come with a warning about the temperature limits for that specific tog rating.
 These will typically include just a 2-3 degree window.
 This means a lot of guess work is involved before putting your baby to bed: you’ll need to estimate what the likely temperature of the room will be that night, which tog bag to choose and how many under layers to dress your baby in too.